Reading time: 7 min.

 There are three major types of hair shedding:

-• Anagen effluvium — shedding of growth phase hairs
+• Anagen effluvium — Shedding of growth phase hairs.

-• Telogen effluvium — shedding of resting phase hairs.
+• Telogen effluvium — Shedding of resting phase hairs.

-hair growth cycle
+The hair growth cycle

 While all hair shedding looks similar to the naked eye, researchers have found differences in hair anatomy depending on which type of hair shedding you have [3].
-In contrast to telogen and anagen phase hairs, cells in the follicle base of exogen hairs separate cleanly from those holding the hair in place.
+In contrast to telogen and anagen phase hairs, cells in the hair follicle base of exogen hairs separate cleanly from those holding the hair in place.

-In telogen effluvium, the body enters the telogen phase prematurely, causing more hair to shed at once.
-This is usually triggered by trauma, stress, illness, or hormonal changes [5].
 In anagen effluvium, shedding is caused by extreme damage to the hair shaft, causing it to break off [1].
 Anagen effluvium is usually associated with chemotherapy-related hair loss.
 Many chemotherapy patients have complete hair loss within 2-3 months of starting treatment [1, 4].

-Hair shedding vs hair loss: is there a difference?
+Hair shedding vs. hair loss: Is there a difference?

 How long does hair shedding last?